-over-conservatism in the parameter estimation.
+data is not recommended.
+In the past, most PSA studies have used the WASH-1400 estimates.
+For the reasons stated in SKI Report 95:58 (c.f.
+Nyman et al $(1996)^{[5-2]}$), these estimates could lead to over-conservatism in the parameter estimation.
 The purpose of Step 1 of the analysis framework is to ensure that the available service data are considered in sufficient detail.

 The decomposition approach is equivalent to a section-by-section or component-by component evaluation of piping system reliability.
-A detailed review of a piping system should be done with the aid of isometric drawings and system walkdowns.
+A detailed review of a piping system should be done on the basis of reviews isometric drawings and system walkdowns.
 Such review would reveal any discrepancies between the as-designed and as-built/operated system.
-Next, spread-sheets are developed with details on piping system design issues, operating experience, reliability attributes and influence factors for each piping system section or component as identified by the analysis team.
-An example of a spread sheet is given in Figure 5-4.
+Next, spreadsheets are developed with details on piping system design issues, operating experience, reliability attributes and influence factors for each piping system section or component as identified by the analysis team.
+An example of a spreadsheet is given in Figure 17.

 Node No. P&ID NO. Isometric No. Material Spec.
 Weld spec.
-DN Medium Service history 1
+DN Medium Service history

-Notes: - Node No. refers to an individual component as identified on the isometric drawing.

-Under 'Medium' identify the type of medium, and whether the process medium is (could be) stagnant during normal operation.
+Notes: - Node No. refers to an individual component as identified on the isometric drawing. - Under 'Medium' identify the type of medium, and whether the process medium is (could be) stagnant during normal operation.

-Figure 5-4: Blank Sample Spreadsheet for Collecting Piping System Information.
+Figure 17.
+Blank Sample Spreadsheet for Collecting Piping System Information

-Proceeding to 'Element 2' of the flowchart in Figure 5-3 implies a detailed consideration of the applicable industry-wide operational data, including the plant-specific experience.
+Proceeding to 'Element 2' of the flowchart in Figure 16 implies a detailed consideration of the applicable industry-wide operational data, including the plant-specific experience.
 The SLAP database includes mainly significant failures as documented in LERs and equivalent reports.
 The coverage and completeness of the SLAP database are discussed in Section 3 and Appendix A.